tweaked-programs/cccbridge/docs/index.md

 ## Programming for beginners

-If you are new to CC: Tweaked or Lua programming in general, consider to take a look at the following ancent _(but still usable)_ resources:
+If you are new to CC: Tweaked or Lua programming in general, consider to take a look at the following ancient _(but still usable)_ resources:

  * [SethBling - "Programming Tutorial with Minecraft Turtles"](https://youtu.be/DSsx4VSe-Uk) on YouTube,
  * [Direwolf20's ComputerCraft tutorials](https://youtube.com/playlist?list=PLaiPn4ewcbkHYflo2jl0OuNaHK6Mj-koG) series on YouTube as well and